 What is "injury memory"?

-Injury memory is an apt term for the localized, residual stress response that causes pain after an injury heals.
+Injury memory is an apt term for the localized, leftover stress response that causes pain after a traumatic injury heals.
 (It's not a mental memory of an accident.)
 During tissue healing, stress response in the injury site is normal and healthy, serving immune and regenerative mechanisms.
-However, after tissue healing is complete (or almost complete but blocked), a residual stress response often remains, which may engender pain and degeneration indefinitely.
+However, after tissue healing is complete (or almost complete but blocked), a stubborn stress response often remains, which may engender pain and degeneration indefinitely.
 Fortunately, this injury "memory" can be erased by SNS pain discharge.

 The dual functions of the autonomic nervous system—expansion and contraction—exist at the cellular level, in individual cells of every solid tissue (at least), including muscle, cartilage, and bone.
 We know this from observation of organisms with no nervous system, e.g. the single-celled amoeba and multi-celled sea sponge, which exhibit tissue expansion and contraction, i.e. relaxation and stress response.
 Therefore, even inside a knee joint, we can have injury memory (chronic tissue contraction), pain discharge, and tissue expansion—basic functions of the autonomic nervous system.
-This point is vitally important for those with injury-related degeneration affecting the inner tissues of joints, i.e. osteoarthritis, where constricted circulation blocks normal metabolism.
-As indicated by prolonged pain relief, the degenerative process can be interrupted and/or terminated by SNS pain discharge.
+This point is vitally important for those with inflammation affecting the inner tissues of joints, i.e. osteoarthritis, where constricted circulation blocks normal metabolism.
+As suggested by permanent or prolonged pain relief, the degenerative process appears to be interrupted and/or terminated by SNS pain discharge.